-Omicron variant in the US: Updated CDC tracker now shows near complete takeover
+Omicron variant in the U.S.: Updated CDC tracker now shows near complete takeover

 Updated every Tuesday, Nowcast provides a snapshot of how COVID variants of concern are spreading in something closely approximating real time, so public-health officials can take faster action.
 It bases the variants’ prevalence on genomic-sequencing data.
 One hangup of such a hurried turnaround, though, is that it means the dataset isn’t always complete, which can affect its accuracy.
 In past weeks, it’s been revised substantially as the CDC gathers additional samples nationwide.

 Regardless of omicron’s exact share of the total right now, more health experts have started warning this may be just the start of its global takeover.
-The World Health Organization estimated today that in coming two months, the variant could infect most of Europe.
-Observing current transmission trends, WHO Europe director Hans Kluge said, “At this rate, more than 50% of the population in the region will be infected with Omicron in the next six to eight weeks,” a scale he noted would be “unprecedented.”
+The World Health Organization (WHO) estimated today that in the coming two months, the variant could infect most of Europe.
+Observing current transmission trends, WHO Europe director Hans Kluge said, “At this rate, more than 50% of the population in the region will be infected with omicron in the next six to eight weeks,” a scale, he noted, that would be “unprecedented.”